Shabbar Zaidi

+Early life and education

+Zaidi was born in Karachi in 1960.
+After passing Intermediate and Matriculation exams with distinction from DJ Science College, Karachi, Mr. Zaidi opted for Chartered Accountancy and earned his degree with distinction from the Hailey College of Commerce, University of the Punjab, Lahore, in 1979.
+He is a fellow member of Institute of Chartered Accountants of Pakistan and also served as president of the Institute for 2005–2006.

 Career

 Previously, Zaidi served as a provincial minister in the Government of Sindh during the 2013 caretaker setup.
 He was the territory partner of PwC Pakistan.

-After passing Intermediate and Matriculation exams with distinction from DJ Science College, Karachi, Mr. Zaidi opted for Chartered Accountancy.
-He is a fellow member of Institute of Chartered Accountants of Pakistan and also served as president of the Institute for 2005–2006.

 Zaidi had been working with A. F. Ferguson & Co., a member firm of PricewaterhouseCoopers International for more than 40 year and currently working as Senior Partner there.
 Since mid 2000s, he is notable for being one of the highest tax payers in Pakistan.
 Among his non-profit work, he is a trustee of Sindh Institute of Urology & Transplantation (SIUT) and member of Boards of Governors of Liaquat National Hospital and Karachi School of Business and Leadership (KSBL).

 In the past, he has also been the President of the Institute of Chartered Accountants of Pakistan and Chairman of the South Asian Federation of Accountants.
 Syed Shabbar Zaidi has also authored several books, including Panama Leaks – A Blessing in Disguise – Offshore Assets of Pakistani Citizens, A Journey for Clarity and Pakistan: Not a Failed State.
 He is noteworthy for having the largest book collection in Pakistan.
 In 2018, he was the board of directors of Lucky Core Industries Limited.